FrancesCoronel/personal-website-v3/_adventures/volunteering.md

 comments: false
 ---

-## These are organizations I've volunteered with.
+## I've volunteered with {{ site.volunteering | size }} amazing organizations so far, with plans to volunteer for more in the future!

 <div class="grid__wrapper">
     {% assign sorted_volunteering = (site.volunteering | sort: 'date') | reverse %}